-Plenty of people have taken to Twitter showing they aren’t holding back – and who cares if it’s still November?
-But others are outraged by this, arguing it’s much too early.
+Plenty of people have taken to Twitter showing they aren't holding back – who cares if it’s only November?
+But others will undoubtedly argue that it’s much too early.

-We asked etiquette experts for their advice on the best time to put up Christmas decorations.
+Last year, we asked etiquette experts for their advice on the best time to put up Christmas decorations.
+Here's what they had to say...

 Check the Christmas calendar

 Etiquette Consultant Jo Bryant says: "There are no real rules, it’s a matter of what people want to do.
 However, Christmas does seem to be creeping earlier.
-In America it rolls from Thanksgiving into Christmas and I think in this country we’re starting to see Christmas earlier and earlier."
+In America, it rolls from Thanksgiving into Christmas and I think we’re starting to see Christmas earlier and earlier."

 "There’s a clue in the name there, with Christmas!
 Advent is a church day, the beginning of the church year, and it’s different every year," she says.
 "So if you wanted a traditional reason for putting up your decorations, that would be as good a reason as any."